The Scripture Text Book

 It was made by J W Horwood Albion Foundry in Castlemaine.
 They likely made bells from at least 1878 until 1894 when the business was sold.

-As you can see from the photo, it has an arm to the right for a pulling rope to attach and it pivots in wooden blocks (one set missing).
+As you can see from the photo, it has an arm to the left for a pulling rope to attach and it pivots in wooden blocks (one set missing).
 The mounting yoke is huge!
-With the attachment section around 150 square.
+The attachment block is around 15 x 15 cm in cross section.
 With a yoke like that it could have been mounted vertically, or horizontally with two mounting bolts.

 We have the time frame that it was made and the serious nature of the mount, but where could it have been installed?